BLSQ/geohealthaccess/README.md

 and led by a partnership between [Bluesquare](https://bluesquarehub.com/) and the [Spatial Epidemiology Lab](https://spell.ulb.be/) (Université Libre de Bruxelles).
-The project is based on a previous work from [IGEAT-ANAGEO](http://igeat.ulb.ac.be/en/introduction/) (Université Libre de Bruxelles) and the the [Department of Geography](https://www.unamur.be/en/sci/geography) (University of Namur) in the [She Decides](https://github.com/yannforget/shedecides) project.
+The project is based on a previous work from [IGEAT-ANAGEO](http://igeat.ulb.ac.be/en/introduction/) (Université Libre de Bruxelles) and the
+[Department of Geography](https://www.unamur.be/en/sci/geography) (University of Namur) in the [She Decides](https://github.com/yannforget/shedecides) project.